Physics (PHYS)

 Credit arranged

-Research skills, group dynamics, scientific literature research/drafting, automation and design techniques to prepare students for post-graduate life in a physics laboratory setting.
-1-hour distributed lecture time and 3-hr effective lab time per week.
+Research skills, group dynamics, scientific literature research/drafting, automation, and design techniques to prepare students for post-graduate life in a physics laboratory setting.
+1-hour distributed lecture time and 3-hour effective lab time per week.
 Some weeks require scheduling machine utilization time outside of standard class hours per student.
 Typically Offered: Spring (Even Years).

 Systems of equations, eigenvalues and eigenvectors, root finding, error analysis, numerical solution to differential equations, interpolation and data fitting, numerical integration, related topics and applications, such as fast Fourier transforms, as time and interest permits.
 Typically Offered: Spring.